jeffrey1227/Stock-Trading-App/README.md

 1. To run this project, you would need [NodeJS]("https://nodejs.org/en/") installed.
 Recommended using LTS version.
 2. Open terminal and go to this project directory.
 3. Type `npm install` to install the libraries.
+4. Modify `REACT_APP_API_ENDPOINT` variable to the URL of your backend.
-4. Type `npm run start` to run this web app on your local machine.
+5. Type `npm run start` to run this web app on your local machine.
-5. Open your web browser and go to `localhost:3000` if it didn't pop up automatically.
+6. Open your web browser and go to `localhost:3000` if it didn't pop up automatically.
-6. Happy coding, or sad coding!
+7. Happy coding, or sad coding!

 ## Folder structure